 There is no good reason for girls to have their faces covered in any public forum in countries that are not Muslim.
 In the Middle East, it is tolerated as that is the religion of the nations.
-But to think that Muslim women and girls should wear nijabs and other Islamic face coverings is absurd.
+But to think that Muslim women and girls should wear nijabs and other Islamic face coverings in western countries is wrong.

 Admittedly, Norway is going about banning them with a mind towards better communication.
 But in reality it comes down to security.
 Historically, Islamic terrorists that are women can hide weapons and destructive devices under their burkas.
-Face coverings hide the intent or nature of the attack quite often.
+Face coverings hide the identity.

 But Norway is attempting to approach the ban from a more civil approach.
 Here is what they are doing.

 The government of Norway has proposed a bill that would ban Muslim face coverings from all levels of educational institutions.
 According to their spokesperson, the ban is to promote better communication between students and teachers.